MicrosoftDocs/azure-stack-docs/azure-stack/hci/deploy/deployment-arc-register-server-permissions.md

     PS C:\Users\SetupUser> $Tenant = "<Tenant ID>"
     ```

 1. Connect to your Azure account and set the subscription.
-You will need to open browser on the client that you are using to connect to the server and open this page: `https://microsoft.com/devicelogin` and enter the provided code in the Azure CLI output to authenticate.
+You'll need to open browser on the client that you're using to connect to the server and open this page: `https://microsoft.com/devicelogin` and enter the provided code in the Azure CLI output to authenticate.
 Get the access token and account ID for the registration.

     ```powershell
     #Connect to your Azure account and Subscription